browserengineering/book/book/http.md

 Entities allow web pages to include these special characters without the browser interpreting them as tags.

-1-5 *view-source*.
+1-5 *`view-source`*.
 Add support for the `view-source` scheme; navigating to `view-source:http://example.org/` should show the HTML source instead of the rendered page.
 Add support for this scheme.
 Your browser should print the entire HTML file as if it was text.
-You'll want to have also implemented the entities exercise.
+You'll want to have also implemented Exercise 1-4.

 1-6 *Keep-alive*.
-Implement the HTTP/1.1 exercise; however, do not send the `Connection: close` header.
-Instead, when reading the body from the socket, only read as many bytes as given in the `Content-Length` header and don't close the socket afterwards.
+Implement Exercise 1-1; however, do not send the `Connection: close` header.
+Instead, when reading the body from the socket, only read as many bytes as given in the `Content-Length` header and don't close the socket afterward.
 Instead, save the socket, and if another request is made to the same socket reuse the same socket instead of creating a new one.
 This will speed up repeated requests to the same server, which is common.